fermyon/developer/content/cloud/develop.md

 {{ details "Additional info" "It's easier if you move the spin binary somewhere in your path, so it can be accessed from any directory.
 E.g., `sudo mv ./spin /usr/local/bin/spin`. \n\nYou can verify the version of Spin installed by running `spin --version`" }}

-## Create a new Spin application from a template
+## Create a New Spin Application From a Template

 You can create your very own application based on [templates from the Spin repository](https://github.com/fermyon/spin/tree/main/templates).
 Start by installing a set of Spin application templates [from the Spin repository](https://github.com/fermyon/spin/tree/main/templates):